-- 1. The right to inspect and review the student's education records within 45 days of the day LSU Eunice receives a request for access.
-Students should submit to the Registrar's Office, dean, vice chancellor, or other appropriate official, a written request that identifies the record(s) they wish to inspect.
+- The right to inspect and review the student's education records within 45 days of the day LSU Eunice receives a request for access.
+Students should submit to the Registrar's Office, dean, vice chancellor, or other appropriate officials, a written request that identifies the record(s) they wish to inspect.
 The LSU Eunice official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by LSU Eunice official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed. - 2.
 The right to request the amendment of the student's education record that the student believes is inaccurate or misleading.
 Students may ask LSU Eunice to amend a record that they believe is inaccurate or misleading.
 The student should write the campus official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
 If LSU Eunice decides not to amend the record as requested by the student, LSU Eunice will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing. - 3.
 The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by LSU Eunice in an administrative, supervisory, academic, research, or support staff position (including law enforcement personnel and health staff); a person or company with whom LSU Eunice has contracted (such as an attorney, auditor, or collection agent); a person serving on the
+A school official is a person employed by LSU Eunice in an administrative, supervisory, academic, research, or support staff position (including law enforcement personnel and health staff); a person or company with whom LSU